 - We’re not here to ask each other to change.
 We are here to support each other in our changes, and push for the growth that comes with them.

 - What do you value in your friendships?
+Just a question.

 We’re all looking for the same things, but we search for them differently.
 Don’t wait until life is over to figure out what it meant to you.
 This is a desire we find on our own.
 We stray, but at the end of the day, we know.

 Too often we let results determine our choices.
 We use the words “if” and “then” and “wrong” and “right” to lead our decisions instead of our own feelings.
-I’m working on internalizing that that are no wrong and right decisions, only choices to which the universe will adjust.
+I’m working on internalizing that there are no wrong and right decisions, only choices to which the universe will adjust.

 There is much to appreciate in the human quality that is unpredictability.
 It has become my favorite thing about people.
 Everyone is constantly changing, trying new things, growing into newness.
 So how can we realistically expect that people will always stay the same, make the same decisions, and be predictable?